Frequently Ask Questions

 Post time is 1:30 and there is a race approximately every 30 minutes so the races are over about 4:15 to 4:30 P.M.

-What is a subscriber?
+What is a patron?

-What is a subscriber ribbon?
+What is a patron ribbon?

 Ribbons are worn to identify those people who are permitted into the limited access areas around the racecourse.